jk1mm/stock-market/README.md

 # Stock Market

-Stock market related modules packaged into this one repo.
-Market data, analysis, and prediction are some of the upcoming work in the making.
+Research & Analysis driven module, with the aim to help improve a trading decision or optimize a stock portfolio.
+Market/trend data, market analysis, and financial models are some upcoming work in the making.

 ## Overview